-Although the emphasis is on information analysis, the benchmark recognizes the need to periodically refresh the database.
-The database is not a one-time snapshot of a business operations database nor is it a database where OLTP applications are running concurrently.
+Although the emphasis is on information analysis, the benchmark recognizes the need to periodically refresh its data.
+The data represents a reasonable image of a business operation as they progress over time.

 Some TPC benchmarks model the operational aspect of the business environment where transactions are executed on a real time basis.
 Other benchmarks address the simpler, more static model of decision support.
 The TPC-DS benchmark, models the challenges of business intelligence systems where operational data is used both to support the making of sound business decisions in near real time and to direct long-range planning and exploration.